hyperledger-labs/hyperledger-labs.github.io/labs/yui.md

 This enables application developers to develop chain agnostic protocols.

 ### Support arbitrary data transfer and computation
-Developer can design and implement the specific protocol for its cross-chain application, not limited to token transfer use case.
+Developers can design and implement the specific protocol for its cross-chain application, not limited to token transfer use case.

 ### Avoid adding components that introduce additional trust (apart from individual blockchains)
 Introducing such components may decrease the level of security of a system as it would be bounded by the lowest component in the system.